GlowingEgg/next-now-launch/README.md

 # next-now-starter-pack

 A starting point for Next.js apps, deployable with Zeit Now.
-Uses an Express server for SSR.
+Uses an Express server.

 **To use:**
 - `git clone https://github.com/GlowingEgg/next-now-starter-pack.git` to get the project